rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And it's highly particular to our individual needs.
 *  And you explained how to define those needs.
 *  Then you beautifully described in-depth protocols
-*  for let's call it optimizing one's sleep.
+*  for, let's call it optimizing one's sleep.
 *  And then a third episode focused on caffeine, napping,
 *  and also food intake and its impact on sleep.
 *  We talked about the relationship between sleep